 Consumers who sold their home in a short sale or had a foreclosure usually have to wait three years to buy another home with an FHA-guaranteed mortgage, AKA second chance loan.
-However, FHA does now offer what it calls its Back to Work Program that offers other loan options for first time home buyers.
-With the economy improving, we are hearing talk of eased standards and lightened requirements on many FHA home buyer loans.
+However, FHA does now offer what it calls its Back to Work Program that offers other loan options for FHA first time home buyers.
+With the economy improving, we are hearing talk of eased standards and lightened requirements on many second chance loans insured by FHA.

 This convenient second chance loan program allows some buyers to purchase another primary home only 12 months after a serious financial problem, including::

-This second chance loan program first was announced in 2013 and recently was extended through September 2016 and may be extended again.
+These second chance loans were first announced in 2013 and recently was extended through 2017 and may be extended again.
 FHA offers this program for some buyers so that they can quickly own their own home again and not spend years renting a home.
 Find bad credit loan programs for first time home buyers.

-To qualify you will need to show the following:
+To qualify for a second chance mortgage insured by the FHA you will need to show the following:

 FHA wants to see that you are back on your feet financially before giving you a second chance.
 You must show that since the previous financial problem that you have reestablished your income and have paid your creditors on time.
 To support your claim, you will need to have a FICO score of at least 640, or go through a HUD-approved financial counseling program.
 Also, you should have a 12 month steady payment history on your current credit obligations.